A true visionary

 Question: Which will be more important in the future, radar, lidar, or sensor?

 Answer: They are going to be essential.
-They are very complimentary, a camera has a high resolution in color, the laser has medium resolution in direct range measurement and radar has low resolution in obscure temp readings.
+They are very complimentary, a camera has a high resolution in color, the laser has a medium resolution in direct range measurement and radar has low resolution in obscure temp readings.
 You blend the three, and you get a robust reading.
 It’s about complimentary performance.

 Question: You haven’t created any of these products.